julianotech/Pokedex/README.md

 ![logo](https://github.com/julianotech/DictionaryAwesome/blob/master/stanford.png)

 # :video_game: Pokedex
-This is my sixth android project following the instructions of Marty Stepp on Stanford University, course CS 193A: Android App Development, Winter 2017. https://web.stanford.edu/class/cs193a/index.shtml
+This is my eighth android project following the instructions of Marty Stepp from Stanford University, course CS 193A: Android App Development, Winter 2017. https://web.stanford.edu/class/cs193a/index.shtml

-Note: I've got a problem with GitHub connection, the YouTube lesson is frozen and it is not synchronized so, the progress cannot be tracked because I had to upload everything after finished it by complete

 ![Screenshot](https://github.com/julianotech/Pokedex/blob/master/screenshot.png)

 # ❤ Motivation

-Since I have finished my first information technology university I am thinking to become a developer, however, I used to work too much and now I have got a free time to develop this dream.
+Since I have finished my first information technology university I was thinking to become a developer so, I used to work too much and now I finally have decided to start this dream.

 # ⚠ Prerequisites